For better performance, your distributed database should work like a CDN

 Go with NoSQL

 NoSQL was conceived as a set of principles to build high-performing distributed databases, meaning it could easily take advantage of CDN-like multi-region deployments.
 However, the technology achieved this by forgoing data integrity.
-Without consistency, NoSQL databases are a poor choice for mission-critical applications.
+Without consistency, NoSQL databases are a poor choice for tier-zero and business-critical applications like payments, IAM, inventory management, metadata, etc.

-For example, NoSQL databases suffer from split-brain during partitions (i.e. availability events), with data that is impossible to reconcile.
-When partitions heal, you might have to make ugly decisions: which version of your customer’s data to you choose to discard?
+For example, NoSQL databases can suffer from split-brain during partitions (i.e. availability events), with different nodes having different data that becomes impossible to reconcile.
+When partitions heal, you might have to make ugly decisions: which version of your customers' data to you choose to discard?
 If two partitions received updates, it’s a lose-lose situation.

-Inconsistent data also jeopardizes an application’s recovery point objective (i.e. the point in time of your last backup).
+Inconsistent data also jeopardizes an application’s recovery point objective (RPO, i.e. the point in time of your last backup).
 If your database is in a bad state when it’s backed up, you can’t be sure how much data you’ll lose during a restore.

-Sharded relational databases come in many shapes and suffer from as many different types of ailments when deployed across regions: some sacrifice replication and availability for consistency, some do the opposite.
-Many require complex and fragile configurations, and others require you to tie applications to their enterprise offerings (which may or may not support multi-region deployments).
-With all of these trade offs, they pose headaches and risks when geographically distributed.
+Sharded relational databases come in many shapes and can suffer from as many different types of ailments when deployed across regions: some sacrifice replication and availability for consistency, some do the opposite.
+Many will require a significant amount of manual work and application refactoring, because they weren’t originally designed with distributed data (or even cloud deployments) in mind.

 Use CockroachDB

 As we’ve shown above, there are lots of options available for when your applications need to provide speed and availability to a global audience.
 When shopping for a distributed database or evaluating your options for scaling, remember to keep the following characteristics in mind.
-A truly distributed database needs to:
+A truly distributed database should:

 • Deploy anywhere